-He is now Editor of the New Trust Update (NTU) and Factary Phi publications.
+He is now Editor of the New Trust Update and Factary Phi publications.
 He also helps administer Factary’s various online subscription services.

 When David isn’t working he enjoys listening to music, reading contemporary American and Gothic literature, visiting the cinema and the occasional scuba diving, whenever he gets a chance to!

-Outside of work, Simon enjoys cinema, live music – both watching and playing – and sporadic attempts to reignite his artistic flame, which has smouldered since studying Illustration at university in the late 90’s, through drawing and the occasional short film and animation.
+Outside of work, Simon enjoys cinema, live music – both watching and playing – and sporadic attempts to reignite his artistic flame, which has smouldered since studying illustration at university in the late 90s, through drawing and the occasional short film and animation.

 Helen has been a development professional since 1987.
-Her previous experience includes The University of North Carolina at Chapel Hill, the Albert Einstein Institution, Boston College, the Harvard School of Public Health and Northeastern University.
+Her previous experience includes the University of North Carolina at Chapel Hill, the Albert Einstein Institution, Boston College, the Harvard School of Public Health and Northeastern University.

 Currently she works with a variety of clients to establish, benchmark and re-align research departments; identify major gift prospects; and train researchers and other fundraisers through on-site and web-based training services.